 The Top 11 Most Breathtaking Things To Do In Banff National Park

-Narrowing down to find the top 11 most breathtaking things to do in Banff, is actually really hard!
+Narrowing down to find the top 11 most breathtaking things to do in Banff, is actually quite a challenge.
 Why?
-Because Banff National Park as a whole is breathtaking, so trying to narrow down a list of well over 100 things to do in Banff that are so stunning they’re worthy of making this list.
+Because there is an endless list of things to do in Banff that are so stunning they’re worthy of making this list.

-Banff National Park was established in 1885 and is Canada‘s oldest National Park, in fact, it was our first National Park!
+Banff National Park was established in 1885 and is Canada‘s oldest and first National Park.
 It’s roughly 6,641 square kilometres (2,564 sq mi) in size and is home to over 56 different mammals and 280 different bird species.
-Included in those are elk, bald eagles, bison (they were re-introduced in 2017), wolves, moose, mountain goats, lynx, and of course, bears.
-There are also over 280 different birds species who live in the park, ranging from bald and gold eagles to osprey and bluebirds to chickadees, it is very similar to wildlife in places like Yellowstone!
+Included in those are elk, bald eagles, bison (they were re-introduced in 2017), wolves, osprey moose, mountain goats, Canadian lynx, and of course, bears.

-There are two main highways that get visitors around the Park, the Trans-Canada highway which takes people from Calgary through the park to Lake Louse and all the way to the coast and Vancouver.
+There are two main highways that get visitors around the Park, the Trans-Canada highway which takes people from Calgary through to Lake Louse and all the way to the coast and Vancouver.
 It also leads to Highway 93, also known as the famously beautiful Icefields Parkway.
-If you are flying to Calgary and renting a car or taking a shuttle you will most definitely be using the Trans-Canada highway, also named Highway-1, to get to Banff National Park.
-Some of the top things to do in Banff are along the Icefields Parkway, so you’ll be able to use both of the highways through the Rockies.
+If you are flying to Calgary and renting a car or taking a shuttle you will most definitely be using the Trans-Canada highway, also known as Highway-1.

-If you are looking to rent a car you can get good rates here, and if you planning on taking a shuttle we suggested Brewster which you can take right from the Calgary Airport (YYC) and those can be booked here.
+If you are looking to rent a car you can get good rates with Expedia here, if you planning on taking a shuttle we suggested Brewster which you can take right from the Calgary Airport (YYC) and those can be booked here.

 Now that you have a little background about the park and know how to get there, let’s dive into the top 11 most breathtaking things to do in Banff National Park.